Are Iguanas Poisonous to Dogs? What to Do If Your Dog Eats One

 Bacterial Infections (Salmonella)

-Reptiles, including iguanas and many common lizards, frequently carry Salmonella.
-Dogs exposed to this bacterium can suffer from:
+Reptiles—including iguanas and many common lizards—frequently carry Salmonella.
+Dogs exposed to this bacterium can develop gastrointestinal illness and (in more severe cases) dehydration or systemic infection.

 • Vomiting